OpenPhilology/phaidra/common/utils/neo4j_import/README.txt

 #########################################

 # This script gives you an example how graph nodes should be built for adding new text into the graph database.
-# It requires sentences to be linewise and punctuation to be separated.
+# It requires punctuation to be separated.
+The example text is in data/text.txt
 import_any_text.py

+# the example text
+data/text.txt